 Pros for defendants.
 For large corporate defendants, it is usually cheaper and easier to litigate issues of fact in front of one court instead of in many courts.
 Defendants also don't like their witnesses to be deposed many times, which is what happens if numerous lawsuits are not consolidated into an MDL.
 Multiple depositions increase the likelihood that witnesses will give inconsistent answers.

-If you are interested in finding out about the existence or details of an MDL for a particular drug, medical device, or other product, contact an attorney specializing in products liability.
-For help on choosing a good personal injury attorney, read Nolo's article Finding a Personal Injury Lawyer or visit Nolo's Lawyer Directory for a list of product liability attorneys in your geographical area.
+If you're interested in learning about the existence or details of an MDL for a particular drug, medical device, or other product, it might make sense to contact an attorney specializing in products liability.
+Get tips on finding the right personal injury lawyer for you and your case.